-ed the joint preparation of an engagement ner collaborating investors, in which we for the company.
-This was followed by a call retary, which provided greater insight into the objectives.
+The process that followed involved the joint preparation of an engagement document by WHEB and the other collaborating investors, in which we outlined our clear expectations for the company.
+This was followed by a call with SolarEdge's Corporate Secretary, which provided greater insight into the company's progress against both objectives.